 I was at Edelman for five years in the nineties – more than a pit stop, maybe, but less than a career.
 To be truthful, I had my difficulties with Dan, and no doubt things have changed enormously since that slice of time in the agency’s history.
 But I was proud to have worked there and became a better PR professional for it.
 I learned a lot from Dan Edelman, both directly and through his son Richard.
 And at least one lesson has stayed with me all these years.

 During one of Dan’s New York visits he gathered us in the conference room and exhorted us to “hire smart people.”
-He shouted it like a football coach at halftime until the colleague standing next to me in the packed room rolled his eyes and murmured sardonically, “Good thing he didn’t see our ‘Dummies Wanted’ ad.”
+He shouted it like a football coach at halftime until the colleague next to me in the packed room rolled his eyes and murmured sardonically, “Good thing he didn’t see our ‘Dummies Wanted’ ad.”
 We giggled, but as an example, Dan mentioned a recent D.C. office hire, a rising young public affairs star named Leslie Dach.
 “He’s so bright we didn’t know what to do with him,” explained Dan.
 “But we knew we had to hire him and figure it out.”
 That was a classic Edelman move that I saw repeated over and over.
 Hire smart people and figure out the job later.

 It seems basic, but talent is not just the most important thing in a creative service business, it’s the only thing.
 And now I think that what Dan was really saying that day was this: Take a risk.
 Don’t be afraid to bring in someone who’s smarter, better, more talented, or more aggressive than you.
 In fact, make that your mission.